Anas-hameed/Anas-hameed/README.md

 💡 &nbsp;I am a Web Developer and cyber security enthusiast .\
 ❤️ &nbsp;I Love to play with Data.\
-🎓 &nbsp;I'm a Enrolled in Bachelor Program at FAST(NU) .\
-🌱 &nbsp;I'm on track for learning more about cyber security.\
+🌱 &nbsp;I'm a Software Engineer currently working on LMS project based on top of OpenEdx .\
 💬 &nbsp;Feel free to reach out to me for discussion about Web-Dev related stuff , or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at hameed.anas@hotmail.com!
 I'll try to respond as soon as I can.\
 ⚡ &nbsp;Fun fact: I am a lazy fitness freak :joy: